BalgaMatej/RedisIS/README.md

     (integer) 2
     127.0.0.1:6379>incr counter
     (integer) 3

+You can find the list of all the available commands at https://redis.io/commands.

 /*You can use redis-cli to play with Redis.
 Start a redis-server instance, then in another terminal try the following: